with the patronage of:

 We can find numerous contemporary illustrations of animist ontology among the great Oriental civilizations, in West Africa or in the Indian communities of the Andes and Mexico.

 Appearances of resemblance: the deceptive cognates

 The itinerary culminates with a didactic presentation, side by side, of images having similar formal properties, but whose figurative conventions meet completely different principles.
-This last stage of the exhibition explains to the public how to decrypt these images in order to weigh the differences, drawing its attention to the fact that a purely formal approach of images does not allow demonstrating the different world views that they express.
+This last stage of the exhibition explains to the public how to decrypt these images in order to weigh the differences, drawing its attention to the fact that a purely formal approach of images does not allow the demonstration of the different world views that they express.

 4 themes are treated in this way:

 - Landscape painting: a Dutch landscape painting (the naturalist imitation of nature) and a Chinese landscape painting (an analogist replica of the cosmos)